pwilmart/PAW_pipeline/README.md

 # NOTE: this repo is under construction
 I am trying to get this code updated, tested, and added here as soon as I can.
-I am estimating a few weeks.
+I was trying to get his done before the ASMS annual meeting but that is not happening.
+A friend once said, "multiple all estimates of time and money by Pi".
 I will be adding steps kind of in the same order as the pipeline.
-I started with some documentation since I fugured documentation without code is slightly better than code without documentation.
-(2018-04-09 -PW).
+I started with some documentation since I figured documentation without code is slightly better than code without documentation.
+(2018-05-20 <-PW).

 # PAW_pipeline
 A Comet-based, best practices proteomics pipeline.